keboola/developers-docs/cli/commands/template/create/index.md

 kbc template create [flags]
 ```

-An interactive dialog will start, which will guide you through the process of creating a new template.
+An interactive dialog will start.
+It will guide you through the process of creating a new template.
 See [Create Template Tutorial](/cli/templates/tutorial).

-Command must be run in the [repository directory](/cli/templates/structure#repository).
+The command must be run in the [repository directory](/cli/templates/structure#repository).

 ## Options